 Many people’s first fear is that they will have to sell their home to pay for care, but this is by no means always the case – especially not if a close relative of the person moving into a care home still lives in the house.

-The important thing is to start considering your options as early as possible, so you won’t be forced to make a quick decision at a time when you might have plenty of other things to think about.
+It’s important to start considering your options as early as possible, so you won’t be forced to make a quick decision at a time when you might have plenty of other things to think about.

-- We’d recommend that you speak to a financial adviser before you make any decisions about funding long-term care.
-If you don’t already have an adviser of your own, you can find one in your area by visiting www.societyoflaterlifeadvisers.co.uk
+And we’d recommend that you speak to a financial adviser before you make any decisions about funding long-term care.
+If you don’t already have an adviser of your own, you can find one in your area by visiting www.societyoflaterlifeadvisers.co.uk.